Stock Exchange: How To Find New Trading Ideas

 Last week's Stock Exchange was about the need for focus and discipline in your trading.
 Even with the help of systems and models, the human trader needs to maintain confidence.
 The inevitable rough patches present a challenge.

-This week I turn to a very common trading problem - finding fresh ideas.
+This week, I turn to a very common trading problem - finding fresh ideas.
 Sometimes the muse does not appear.
-In a recent WTWA I used the trading section to highlight a great exchange between Brett Steenbarger and Adam H. Grimes.
+In a recent WTWA, I used the trading section to highlight a great exchange between Brett Steenbarger and Adam H. Grimes.
 Both are worth checking out for ideas about getting ideas.

 Another effective approach is a screen based upon important fundamental criteria.
 Marc Gerstein is a leader in developing and using these tools.
 A recent column about a screen on for "Trump stocks" provides an interesting example.